Leiiib/Python-Gradients/README.md

 ![App Screenshot](https://cdn.discordapp.com/attachments/1128119568389382156/1129877495110443068/image.png)
 ## TODO

-- Add vertical and if i have the required iq diagonal.
+- Add horizontal and if i have the required iq diagonal.
 - Support more than 2 colors.

 ## Authors